 As with any DUI, it is critical to take action as soon as possible in order to avoid losing your driving privileges.
 You may have only ten days in which time to request a DMV hearing to fight a resulting license suspension.
 This date typically begins from the day of your arrest and failure to take action by this deadline can result in the automatic suspension of your license.

 The ability to drive can be critical in supporting the livelihood of many Floridians.
 From the effects on professional licenses to time in prison, a conviction for DUI can have severe consequences.
 When it comes to protecting your future, the quality of your legal representation can make a drastic impact on your case.
 I possess an in-depth understanding of these cases as well as the specific impacts a DUI can have on each age group.
-When you need an effective, no-nonsense Miami DUI attorney, call me, Jonathan Blecher, and get the help that you deserve.
+When you need an effective, no-nonsense Miami attorney, call me, Jonathan Blecher, and get the help that you deserve.

 Don’t let a DUI tarnish your reputation!
 Contact us today and get started on your defense.